lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 2. **Outdated hard-coded limits.** The factory enforces a 4–14 day seal duration that conflicts with [Dual Governance](https://blog.lido.fi/dual-governance-explained/) timelines and any future changes.
    *Removing arbitrary limits* avoids costly redesign cycles when governance timings evolve.

-   Historically, hard‑coded “guardrails” in the contract helped prevent deployments with invalid parameters, but such bounds become obsolete as context evolves (e.g., Dual Governance) and start hindering legitimate scenarios.
+   Historically, hard‑coded "guardrails" in the contract helped prevent deployments with invalid parameters, but such bounds become obsolete as context evolves (e.g., Dual Governance) and start hindering legitimate scenarios.
 GateSeal v2 replaces embedded limits with process controls: Tech & Analytics prepare and justify parameter values; DAO Ops deploy strictly with the agreed values; internal and external auditors verify that on‑chain parameters match the agreed specification.
 The same approach applies both to lifting the 4–14 day seal duration limit and to new parameters (`prolongation_window`, `prolongation_extension`, `pre_expiration_offset`).

-3. **Error‑prone incident response.** In GateSeal v1 the committee must manually select contracts during an incident, which:
+3. **Error‑prone incident response.** In GateSeal v1, the committee must manually select contracts during an incident, which:
 - creates a human‑error risk (sealing wrong/unnecessary contracts or missing critical ones); and
 - combined with the single‑use constraint, leaves no opportunity to correct mistakes or pause additional contracts.